Coast Guard, DHS.

 II.
 Background Information and Regulatory History

 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable and contrary to the public interest to do so.
-There is insufficient time to allow for a reasonable comment period prior to the date of the event.
-The rule must be in force by July 13, 2019.
+There is insufficient time to allow for a reasonable comment period prior to the event.
+The rule must be in force by July 24, 2021.
 We are taking immediate action to ensure the safety of spectators and the general public from hazards associated with the fireworks display.
 Hazards include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under authority granted in 46 U.S.C.
 70034 (previously 33 U.S.C.
 1231).
 The Captain of the Port Delaware Bay (COTP) has determined that potential hazards associated with the fireworks to be used in this July 24, 2021, display will be a safety concern for anyone within a 300-yard radius of the barge.
 The purpose of this rule is to ensure safety of vessels and the navigable waters in the safety zone before, during, and after the scheduled event.